StRigaud/clesperanto_workshop_I2K24/workshop/0_workshop_preparation/README.md

 Napari-assistant should pop-up:
 ![napari_assistant](https://github.com/haesleinhuepf/devbio-napari/raw/master/docs/screenshot.png)

-## Python
+### (Alternative) Python

-Please follow this section to use pyclesperanto as a classic python library:
-Install pyclesperanto package into a fresh enviroment, e.g. using this command:
+If you do not which to install the `debio-napari` package and only want pyclesperanto you can use the conda-forge recipe as follow:
 ```bash
 mamba create --name pycle python=3.11 pyclesperanto -c conda-forge -y
 ```